LaurentNevou/Q_StatesDensity2D3D/README.md

 # Q_StatesDensity2D3D
-Computes the density of states in Bulk and quantum well
+Computes the density of states in Bulk and quantum well with the non-parabolicity